43 Geography Trivia Questions [With Answers]

 Answer: Egypt.

 Why it trips people: The two seas feel like they belong to whole different regions.
-The Mediterranean coast runs along the north.
-The Red Sea coast runs east along the Sinai Peninsula and south toward Sudan.
+The Mediterranean coast runs along the north, while the Red Sea coast runs east along the Sinai Peninsula and south toward Sudan.
 Israel also touches both (via the Gulf of Aqaba, part of the Red Sea), but Egypt’s coastline on each one is far longer.

 33. How many countries does the Equator pass through?
 (Hard)